CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast weight</h>

-Configures the weight applied to IPv6 routes received from peer; this is used in the BGP route selection algorithm.
+Configures the weight applied to IPv6 routes received from the peer group; this is used in the BGP route selection algorithm.
 You can specify a value between 0 and 65535.

 ### Command Syntax